 6. Google will then ask if you serve customers outside of your address, e.g. delivery/visits.
 Select yes or no. If you select yes, enter the areas you serve, this can be edited later.

-10. Verify your business so Google knows you actually work/live at the location you listed.
+13. Verify your business so Google knows you actually work/live at the location you listed.
 Google will send a postcard to your business within about five business days.
 This postcard will carry a pin needed to verify your business and voila, your GMB listing is ready to be optimized and viewed.
 After you initially verify your business, Google will verify your business in the future using a text message and a PIN, but for most people, this process starts with an actual piece of mail sent to the address listed.

 What is local SEO?